Singularity analysis of a new discrete nonlinear Schrodinger equation: Abstract

 \section{Abstract}

-We apply the Painlev\'{e} test for integrability to the new discrete nonlinear Schr\"{o}dinger equation introduced by Leon and Manna.
-Since the singular expansions of solutions of this equation turn out to contain non-dominant logarithmic terms, we conclude that the studied equation is nonintegrable.
-This result supports the recent observation of Levi and Yamilov that the Leon--Manna equation does not admit high-order generalized symmetries.
+We apply the Painlev\'{e} test for integrability to a new discrete (differ\-ential-difference) nonlinear Schr\"{o}dinger equation introduced by Leon and Manna.
+Since the singular expansions of solutions of this equation turn out to contain nondominant logarithmic terms, we conclude that the studied equation is nonintegrable.
+This result supports the observation of Levi and Yamilov that the Leon--Manna equation does not admit high-order generalized symmetries.
+As a byproduct of the singularity analysis carried out, we obtain a new discrete equation which should be integrable according to a conjecture of Weiss.